oresttokovenko/advent_of_code/README.md

 ### Puzzle Inputs

 To conveniently fetch the puzzle inputs directly into your local setup, you can use the following utility script.
-Replace `2023/day/1` with the appropriate year and day's challenge you are working on.
-Ensure you have your session cookie in your `.zshrc` from the Advent of Code website to authenticate the request.
+Replace `2023` and `1` with the appropriate year and day's challenge you are working on.
+Ensure you have your session cookie in your `.zshrc` from the Advent of Code website to authenticate the request, assigned to `AOC_SESSION`.

 ```bash
 ./aoc_input.sh 2023 1